The averaging of non-local Hamiltonian structures in Whitham's method: The Whitham method and the ``regularity'' conditions.

-The requirements (I) and (II) are actually connected also with Whitham's procedure and the asymptotic solutions (\ref{wsol}).
-Indeed, it is not very difficult to see that every $k$-th term in the expansion (\ref{wsol}) is determined by the defined above linear system with the nontrivial right-hand part depending on the previous terms of (\ref{wsol}).
-We suppose that this system is resolvable on the space of $2\pi$-periodic with respect to each $\theta^{\alpha}$ functions if the right-hand part is orthogonal to all the "right eigen vectors" $\kappa_{(q) \omega,k}(\theta, r)$ for the corresponding $(\omega = S_{T},k = S_{X},r)$.
-If so, the solution of this system can be found modulo the "left eigen vectors" $\xi_{(q) \omega,k}(\theta, r)$ with the same $\omega$, $k$ and $r$ defined by the zero term of (\ref{wsol}).
-The corresponding freedom can be used then in higher orders of $\epsilon$ to get the compatibility for higher orders systems defining the terms in (\ref{wsol}) (see \cite{luke}).
-The compatibility conditions in the first order of $\epsilon$ together with
+The requirements (I) and (II) are actually closely connected with the Whitham procedure and the asymptotic solutions (\ref{wsol}).
+Indeed, it is not difficult to see that every $k$-th term in the expansion (\ref{wsol}) is determined by the defined above linear system with a nontrivial right-hand part, depending on the previous terms of (\ref{wsol}).
+For resolvability of these systems we have in any case to require the orthogonality of the right-hand part to all the ``regular left eigen vectors'' $\, \kappa_{(q) \omega,k}(\theta, r)$, corresponding to the zero eigen values.
+The corresponding orthogonality conditions in the first order of $\epsilon$ together with the relations